 While both irritable bowel syndrome (IBS) and IBD can cause similar symptoms, IBD causes permanent damage to the bowel tissue while IBS does not.
 IBS can usually be managed successfully with medication, while IBD may in some cases require surgery to correct.

 First, you'll have a physical exam and a discussion of your symptoms, as well as a review of your personal and family medical history to look for risk factors.
 If IBD is suspected, you'll have a colonoscopy or endoscopy or both to look inside your digestive tract for signs of inflammation and other potential causes of symptoms.
 Abnormal areas will be biopsied so the tissue can be examined more closely under a microscope.
 Blood work, stool samples and imaging tests like x-ray or MRI may also be ordered.
-Sometime, a barium x-ray is ordered.
+Sometimes a barium x-ray is ordered.
 Barium x-rays require you to swallow a chalky liquid filled with barium that helps provide clearer images of your digestive tract during imaging.
 To visualize the lower portion of the digestive tract, barium may be administered via an enema.

 At NYGA, we accept most major insurances.
 Please see the full list of plans that we are participate.
 If you do not see yours please call our office to see how we can help.